Jamsers/Godot-Human-For-Scale/README.md

 RIGHT CLICK to zoom/focus
 TAB to switch third person camera shoulders

+## Controls not working?

+*Mouse look not working?* A Control node is likely capturing mouse input.
+Find that Control node, set its Mouse Filter to Pass/Ignore.
+*Keyboard controls not working?* A Control node is likely capturing keyboard input, most likely a button or text box.
+Find that Control node, set its Focus Mode to None.

 ## Extra Options

 You can enable depth of field for the zoom functionality.
 No camera attributes setup necessary.